Spy-/Marshmallow-Bot/command_goals.md

 `?greetmessage` `?greetmsg` | This sets the message shown to joining members when they enter server.
 There are certain syntaxes for controlling what is displayed. {user_name} - Basic text of the joining user's name. {user_discriminator} - The numbers after the # in the user's name. {user_mention} - A mention tag of the joining user. {user_id} - The joining user's discord ID. {server_name} - Text showing the server's name. {server_id} - The server's discord ID. {owner_name} - Basic text showing the name of the server owner. {owner_discriminator} - The numbers after the # in the owner's name. {owner_mention} - A mention tag of the server's owner. {owner_id} - The server owner's discord ID.  | `?greetmessage Hello {user_mention}, welcome to {server_name}!`
 `?logedits` | Toggles if message editing should be logged in the server's logging channel. | `?logedits` `?loggingchannel` `?logchannel` `?logch` | Designates a channel where server events will be logged to.
 The stuff that is logged is member movement and moderator actions.
 Such as warns, bans, muting members and pruning channels.
 To disable the logging channel, input "disable" as the channel argument. | `?loggingchannel #logging`
-`?prefix` | Sets the prefix that Sigma should respond to.
+`?prefix` | Sets the prefix that Marshmallow Man should respond to.
 This will be bound to your server and you can set it to anything you'd like.
 However, the prefix can not contain spaces.
 They will be automatically removed. | `?prefix !!`
 `?removecommand` `?remcmd` | Removes a custom command trigger used for custom commands from the server.
 Command requires the Manage Server permission. | `?removecommand hi`
 `?unblockwords` `?unblockword` | Removes a blocked word allowing people to send messages containing it. | `?unblockwords boobs`
-`?unflip` | Toggles if Sigma should respond to tables being flipped. | `?unflip` [Back To Top](#module-index)
+`?unflip` | Toggles if Marshmallow Man should respond to tables being flipped. | `?unflip` [Back To Top](#module-index)

 ### STATISTICS
 Commands | Description | Example
 ----------|-------------|--------
-`?experience` `?activity` `?level` `?exp` `?xp` | Shows how much of Sigma's internal experience you obtained.
+`?experience` `?activity` `?level` `?exp` `?xp` | Shows how much of Marshmallow Man's internal experience you obtained.
 Experience is earned by being an active member of the community.
 Yes, this is meant to be vague. | `?experience @person`
-`?profile` `?mystats` | Shows Sigma's statistics for the mentioned user.
+`?profile` `?mystats` | Shows Marshmallow Man's statistics for the mentioned user.
 Their current experience, level and most used commands. | `?profile @person`
 `?topcommands` `?topcmds` | Shows the top 20 most used commands globally. | `?topcommands` `?topcookies` | Shows the top 20 users who have the most cookies. | `?topcookies` `?topcurrency` `?topkud` | Shows the top 10 people in the Kud leaderboards.
 You can specify if you want to see the top people that are local, global, or by their current kud.
 The leaderboard shows the local server's leaderboard by default. | `?topcurrency global`
 `?topexperience` `?topxp` | Shows the top 10 people in the Experience leaderboards.
 You can specify if you want to see the top people that are local, global, or by their current xp.
 The leaderboard shows the local server's leaderboard by default. | `?topexperience local`
-`?wallet` `?currency` `?money` `?kud` | Shows how much of Sigma's internal currency you currently have.
+`?wallet` `?currency` `?money` `?kud` | Shows how much of Marshmallow Man's internal currency you currently have.
 As well as how much you've earned on the current server and in total.
 Kud is earned by being an active member of the community.
 Yes, this is meant to be vague. | `?wallet @person`
 [Back To Top](#module-index)

 ### UTILITY